acantril/learn-cantrill-io-labs/aws-client-vpn/02_LABINSTRUCTIONS/STAGE5.md

 - Connect to A4L VPN
 - enter the `Administrator` username and password you chose in stage 1 for the Directory Service
-- once connected open a terminal and `ping XXX.XXX.XXX.XXX'
+- once connected open a terminal and `ping DIRECTORY_SERVICE_IP_ADDRESS' (you can get this from the DS Console)

 Notice it doesn't work ? once more step, and thats authorizations